 - Familiarize yourself with support services available to students so you can refer them to the appropriate resource

 At Texas State University, we value the community of learning we create with and among our students.
 In a crisis, we can come together to maintain quality and continuity of the learning experience with planning, interaction and engagement, and support.
 Course design strategies should allow for flexibility for you and your students so that accommodating changes in delivery does not have to be significantly disruptive or require significant re-design.
-As you make plans for the fall 2020 semester, we encourage you to utilize these resources:
+As you prepare your course, we encourage you to utilize these resources:

 The Office of Research and Sponsored Programs has provided comprehensive guidance for research during the COVID-19 pandemic, including the following:

 - Phase 1 resumption of laboratory-based and field research must be supported by specific standard operating procedures for each laboratory/program.
 These procedures must be submitted to the Office of Research and Sponsored Programs and compliance will be reviewed at regular intervals.